aihpi/aihpi.github.io/content/page/education.md

 - **Knowledge test** administered live at HPI
 - **Interview based on a portfolio project** (public Github repository) related to the content of the certification

-A list of suggested portfolio projects for each certification will be published on the AI Maker Community Blog.
+A list of suggested portfolio projects will be published on the AI Maker Community Blog.

 ## Cost